EricssonResearch/dnt/doc/inispec.md

 ## Sections

-There are 3 sections in the config: *interfaces*, *streams*, *objects*.
+There are 4 sections in the config: *interfaces*, *streams*, *objects*, *oam*.
 The first two are mandatory.
 Each section can only be present once, their order is arbitrary.

 ## interfaces